nunosans/currency-ios-website/README.md

 $ bundle exec middleman build
 ```

-## CJK Languges Localization
+## Localizing CJK Languages

-Use the [Budou](https://github.com/google/budou) tool for line breaking in Chinese, Japanese and Korean.
+Use Google's [Budou](https://github.com/google/budou) tool for correct line breaking in Chinese, Japanese and Korean.
+The tool will create a `<span class="wordwrap"></span>` element around each word.